 Under Creation of gateway hosts you determine whether, how and under which alias newly found parent hosts are created.
 Disable this function if you want to limit parents to monitored hosts.

-Now click Start at the bottom of the page.
+Now click Start.
 You can watch the output of the scan in real time while it is being performed.

 You will then see the configured parents and, if applicable, a new Parents folder in Main (if you specified this before the scan).